Symplectic Homology and 3-dimensional Besse Manifolds with vanishing first Chern class: Background

-$(b,g;(\alpha_1,\beta_1),(\alpha_2,\beta_2),\cdots,(\alpha_k,\beta_k))$ whose first Chern class $c_1(\xi)$ is trivial, the following holds: \begin{enumerate}[i] \item When the orbifold Euler characteristic is positive, the positive symplectic homology defined on its Stein filling becomes an invariant for such Besse manifolds. \item When the orbifold Euler characteristic is non-positive, the positive symplectic homology defined on the trivial Liouville cobordism $[0,1]\times M$ becomes an invariant for such Besse manifolds. \end{enumerate} \end{theorem} Here, ``the positive symplectic homology defined on the trivial Liouville cobordism" refers to the work of Cieliebak and Oancea (section 9.5 of \cite{cobo}), who constructed a variant of symplectic homology under the ``hypertight condition."
+$(b,g;(\alpha_1,\beta_1),(\alpha_2,\beta_2),\cdots,(\alpha_k,\beta_k))$ whose first Chern class is trivial, the following holds: \begin{enumerate}[i] \item When the orbifold Euler characteristic is positive, the positive symplectic homology defined on its Stein filling becomes an invariant for such Besse manifolds. \item When the orbifold Euler characteristic is non-positive, the positive symplectic homology defined on the trivial Liouville cobordism $[0,1]\times M$ becomes an invariant for such Besse manifolds. \end{enumerate} \end{theorem} Here, the orbifold Euler characteristic is defined by,

+and "the positive symplectic homology defined on the trivial Liouville cobordism" refers to the work of Cieliebak and Oancea \cite{cobo}, who constructed a variant of symplectic homology under the "hypertight condition."
 Due to this condition, no holomorphic planes asymptotic to a Reeb orbit exist, and thus all the Floer cylinders remain inside the cobordism, making symplectic homology well-defined there.

 In fact, we will later classify all Besse manifolds with a trivial first Chern class.
 To establish a criterion for such structures, we construct the CW-structure for a given Besse manifold and apply obstruction theory there.
 Then we obtain the following criterion: